iCog-Labs-Dev/HiBaCaML/README.md

 Supported Split-MNIST run modes are:

-- `paper_faithful`: the main implementation mode.
+- `default`: the main implementation mode.
-- `full`: the expensive v18 baseline.
 - `smoke`: a small developer sanity-check mode.

 The work in this repository focuses on experimenting with these ideas on standard continual learning benchmarks, with particular attention to: